cs4485-s25-alagar-t7/gas/docs/Weekly Reports/Week Ending 4-22.md

   - integrate parsing API with database (so matching algorithm can use its output)
   - determine how to associate resumes with candidate IDs (filename would be ideal)
   - integrate parsing API with front end (so that user can upload ZIP of resume PDFs)
+  - possibly add option to upload single PDF file as well

 ### Rayyan Waris
 - **Total Hours Worked: 16**